Unirep/Unirep/packages/contracts/README.md

-# Unirep contracts package
+# UniRep contracts package

-Client library for contracts related functions which are used in unirep protocol.
+Client library for contracts related functions which are used in UniRep protocol.

 <p align="center">
     <a href="https://github.com/unirep/unirep">